-The waiver is operated by a separate agency of the state that is not a division/unit of the Medicaid agency.
+• The waiver is operated by a separate agency of the State that is not a division/unit of the Medicaid agency.

-Specify the division/unit name:

-Department of Social and Health Services/Developmental Disabiilities Administration
+Specify the division/unit name: Department of Social and Health Services/Developmental Disabiilities Administration

-In accordance with 42 CFR §431.10, the Medicaid agency exercises administrative discretion in the administration and supervision of the waiver and issues policies, rules and regulations related to the waiver.
-The interagency agreement or memorandum of understanding that sets forth the authority and arrangements for this policy is available through the Medicaid agency to CMS upon request.
+Department of Social and Health Services/Developmental Disabilities Administration interagency agreement or memorandum of understanding that sets forth the authority and arrangements for this policy is available through the Medicaid agency to CMS upon request.
 (Complete item A-2-b).